stryker-mutator/stryker4s/README.md

 For the quickstart, see [our website's quickstart](https://stryker-mutator.io/stryker4s/quickstart).

 Stryker4s is a mutation testing framework for Scala.
-It allows you to test your tests by temporarily inserting bugs.
+It allows you to test your tests by temporarily inserting bugs and verifying if a test actually detects that bug.
 Depending on your project setup, there are multiple ways to get started with Stryker4s.

 ## Sbt plugin